 Meditation beads, also known as malas, are another useful meditation tool and a type of prayer bead.
 These beads come from the Buddhist tradition of meditation and are implemented during mantras or prayers.
 Typically, there are one-hundred and eight beads on each mala.
 Each bead represents a mantra.
 Today, it is common practice to use them for mediation, without religious affiliation.

 Some practitioners count each bead as they meditate with them.
 If you do chant mantra, the beads can be a way to keep track of how many times you have repeated your mantra phrase.
 They are again, a way to focus or re-focus your mind and attention.
 Some use the beads simply to help keep grounded during their session(s).

 They can also be a way of helping to control your breath as you place your fingers around the beads for 108 total breaths.

 Malas can be made from different unique materials.
 From coral to stone, and many other mediums.
 Each mala has its own special energy and look.
-They can be very personal and some malas are better for some then others.
-It's important that the meditation beads feel good to touch (for the individual), is aesthetically pleasing (for the individual) and is made of materials that have some sort of special meaning (for the individual).
+They can be very personal and some malas are better for some, then others.
+It’s important that the meditation beads feel good to touch (for the individual), are aesthetically pleasing (for the individual) and is made of materials that have some sort of special meaning (for the individual).